ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 state
-  The intended state for the global catalog, which the module will aim to achieve.
+  The intended state for the global catalog data set, which the module aims to achieve.

-  \ :literal:`absent`\  will remove the global catalog data set entirely, if it already exists.
+  Specify \ :literal:`absent`\  to remove the global catalog data set entirely, if it exists.

-  \ :literal:`initial`\  will set the autostart override record to \ :literal:`AUTOINIT`\ .
-The module will create the global catalog data set if it does not already exist.
+  Specify \ :literal:`initial`\  to set the autostart override record to \ :literal:`AUTOINIT`\ .
+If the specified global catalog data set does not already exist, the module creates the data set.

-  \ :literal:`cold`\  will set an existing global catalog's autostart override record to \ :literal:`AUTOCOLD`\ .
+  Specify \ :literal:`cold`\  to set the autostart override record of an existing global catalog to \ :literal:`AUTOCOLD`\ .

-  \ :literal:`warm`\  will set an existing global catalog's autostart override record to \ :literal:`AUTOASIS`\ , undoing any previous setting of \ :literal:`AUTOINIT`\  or \ :literal:`AUTOCOLD`\ .
+  Specify \ :literal:`warm`\  to set the autostart override record of an existing global catalog to \ :literal:`AUTOASIS`\ , undoing any previous setting of \ :literal:`AUTOINIT`\  or \ :literal:`AUTOCOLD`\ .
+The module verifies whether the specified data set exists and whether it contains any records.
+If either condition is not met, the operation fails.

   | **required**: True